Vostcard-app/web-app/src/docs/VostcardStudioFeature.md

 ## Overview

-**Vostcard Studio** is a comprehensive professional content creation and management interface designed for **Admin** and **Guide** users.
-It provides advanced tools for creating, editing, and managing vostcards with enterprise-grade features and workflows.
+**Vostcard Studio** is a comprehensive professional content creation and management interface available to **all authenticated users**.
+It provides advanced tools for creating, editing, and managing vostcards with enterprise-grade features and workflows, with different permission levels based on user roles.

 ## ✨ Key Features

 ### 🔐 **Access Control**
-- **Role-based access**: Only Admin and Guide users can access the Studio
+- **Universal access**: All authenticated users can access the Studio
-- **Granular permissions**: Different capabilities based on user role
+- **Granular permissions**: Different capabilities based on user role (Admin/Guide/User)
 - **Secure authentication**: Integration with existing auth system
-- **Access denied gracefully** with upgrade messaging for regular users
+- **Role-based features**: Advanced features available to Admin and Guide users

 ### 🎨 **Advanced Editor**
 - **Tabbed interface**: Content, Media, Style, Location, Settings